This dark, dreary, dusty wet bar was probably created in the 1980s and untouched ever since.

 The 1980s in Phoenix became the decade of the red tile roof.
 It may not account for over half of Phoenix homes or even 25%, but it left a lasting impression on roof design.
 Here’s a modified roof with flat & gable styles with red tile at a 1984 Phoenix home.

 Pink tile was also used toward the end of the 1980s.
 The pink or red clay tile was arched.
 This created air space between the tile and the underlayment felt paper.
 Clay tile roofs are supposed to last a lifetime, which they may, but the intense Arizona sun can make the underlayment brittle over time, requiring a re-roofing.
-Roofers have to carefully remove all of the tile, store it for re-use, replace the underlayment, and re-lay the clay tile.
+Roofers have to carefully remove all of the tiles, store it for re-use, replace the underlayment, and re-lay the clay tile.

 Flat foam roofs were still popular in the 1980s in Phoenix.
 Foam roofs require more preventative maintenance than shingled or tiled roofs.